MrBounty/PZ-UI_API/README.md

 - Ask the player a nickname, age, height, weight, etc ?
 - Display a map ?
 - Display player-related information from your mod such as amount of money, time on server, etc ?
-- Show players the start of an event ?
+- Warn players the start of an event ?
 - And more ?

 This mod is for you !